bgveenstra/fundamentals/08_chapter/02_lesson.md

 ##Thinking Programmatically

-Before you set out to write a program it is important to understand how computers "think."
+Before you set out to write a program, it is important to understand how computers "think."
 Computers solve problems differently than you or I might.
 They do not learn to perform tasks but need detailed, step-by-step instructions every time they perform a task.

 The only things a computer knows are the things we tell it.